Choice, Robert A. Sieczkiewicz

 While my faith in true love forever belied.

-Without Ophelia, peace there shall nev’r be
+Without Ophelia, peace we shall nev’r see

 And my wounded heart shall never be free.